 At Kinabalu International School, swimming is an important part of our PE curriculum.
 All students in Foundation 2 will participate in weekly swimming lessons throughout the academic year.
 Students in Key Stage 1 will have swimming lessons for two of the three terms.
 Students in Key Stage 2 and Secondary will have swimming lessons for one term (Term 2).

 Our swimming lessons are conducted by our trained staff and all students in the programme progress through a range of swimming levels (briefly outlined below).
 If parents would like the full outline of skills their child is learning, they should ask a member of the PE department.

 In addition to our PE programme, Kinabalu International School also offers an elite swimming club – The Stingrays – for our most advanced Primary (from Year 3) and Secondary swimmers.
-Stingrays trains once a week as part of our extra-curricular programme and will work with the coaches to further develop their technique, speed and stamina and join local swimming competitions when appropriate.
-We have recently added the Primary Stingrays Prep Team to accommodate for students who are enthusiastic about swimming but whose technique and stamina levels are not yet at a good enough standard.
+Stingrays trains up to twice a week as part of our Extra Curricular programme and will work with the coaches to further develop their technique, speed and stamina and join local swimming competitions when appropriate.
+We have recently added the Primary Stingrays Prep Team to accommodate students who are enthusiastic about swimming but whose technique and stamina levels are not yet at a good enough standard.
 This group is being prepped to transition smoothly into the Elite Stingrays team at a later stage.

 DUCKLINGS GRADE 1, 2 AND 3

 The Dolphin Award is for children that have some experience in the pool and are developing their confidence.
 This award involves a range of stationary and moving skills such as floating, log rolls, gliding, kicking and travelling on their front and back for a maximum distance of 10 meters.
 This level takes place in waist deep water and requires the students to wear goggles.